In February 2028, it’s time for a new edition of the World Cup of Hockey.

 Which countries are participating?

-The NHL has not yet announced which countries will participate.
-Reports suggest that the 2028 edition will consist only of national teams, unlike in 2016.
-It also remains unconfirmed whether Russia will be allowed to take part.
+So far, the NHL has not yet announced which countries will participate.
+However, reports suggest that the 2028 edition will consist only of national teams, unlike in 2016.
+At the same time, it remains unconfirmed whether Russia will be allowed to take part, due to their war in Ukraine.

 Where will the World Cup 2028 be played?

-In September 2025, the NHL began the process of selecting host cities for the tournament.
-A total of 25 cities in North America and Europe are eligible.
+In September 2025, the NHL began selecting host cities for the tournament.
+Initially, a total of 25 cities in North America and Europe qualified for consideration.

 Where can I watch the World Cup of Hockey?